utilForever/CubbyCalc/README.md

 - Version 1.01

-    - Fix to the bug (Recognize "sinx" as not "sin" + "x", but "sinx")
+    - Fix the bug (Recognize "sinx" as not "sin" + "x", but "sinx")

 ## License